AFLplusplus/AFLplusplus/utils/README.md

   - crash_triage         - a very rudimentary example of how to annotate crashes with additional gdb metadata.

-  - custom_mutators      - examples for the afl++ custom mutator interface in C and Python.
+  - custom_mutators      - examples for the AFL++ custom mutator interface in C and Python.
 Note: They were moved to ../custom_mutators/examples/